Salon Management: Rent a Hairdressing Chair Advice

 2) Employment Law

-As the hairdresser renting the chair will be self-employed, the salon owner is not bounds by things such as legal dismissal procedure, maternity rights, holiday pay etc. If the situation doesn’t work out, you can make a straight forward decision about the arrangement.
+As the hairdresser renting the chair will be self-employed, the salon owner is not bound by things such as legal dismissal procedure, maternity rights, holiday pay etc. If the situation doesn’t work out, you can make a straight forward decision about the arrangement.
+If you are a hairdresser renting a chair, you will need to consider whether you are happy to take on the risks of being self employed.

 As in any trade, sometimes a fully employed staff member can go through a bad patch and perhaps not pull their weight.
 This happens from time to time.
 As a self-employed stylist is working for themselves, logic would state the standard of their work will be high as the end results go directly into their pockets.
 If you are on a percentage arrangement, this can result in more money for the salon but even if not, the professionalism will still reflect well on your business.